List of Jeeves characters: Butterfield

 Butterfield is the butler of Totleigh Towers, Sir Watkyn Bassett's country house located in Totleigh-in-the-Wold.
 Butterfield's first name is not stated in the novels.
 In Stiff Upper Lip, Jeeves, Bertie Wooster guesses that Butterfield is a hundred and four years old, and Jeeves agrees that he is "well stricken in years".
 In The Code of the Woosters, while airing Stiffy Byng's dog Bartholomew, Butterfield sees Bertie drop Constable Oates's helmet out of a window and retrieves it.
 At the end of Stiff Upper Lip, Jeeves, Bertie agrees to let Jeeves give Butterfield his blue Alpine hat with a pink feather, which Butterfield thinks will help him court a widowed lady in the village.

 Stiffy Byng

 Stephanie "Stiffy" Byng is a recurring fictional character in the Jeeves stories.
 The niece and ward of Sir Watkyn Bassett, she initially lives with him in Totleigh Towers.
-She is short and has blue eyes.
+She is short and has “large blue eyes.”
 She wears a wind-swept hairstyle, and has an Aberdeen terrier named Bartholomew.
 Stiffy often gets bright ideas that end up making trouble for others, and she is not above using blackmail to induce Bertie Wooster to do errands for her.

 In The Code of the Woosters, she is engaged to the Rev. Harold "Stinker" Pinker.
 She appears with Harold Pinker in Stiff Upper Lip, Jeeves and they have married by Much Obliged, Jeeves.